bloomreach/spa-sdk/packages/react-sdk/README.md

 ### Mapping

-The `BrPage` component provides a way to link React components with the brXM ones.
+The `BrPage`/`BrPageServer` component provides a way to link React components with the brXM ones.
 It requires to pass the `mapping` property that maps the component type with its representation.